 Teenagers definitely didn’t feel included in #MeToo: it was for women in power.
 I didn’t feel that if I came forward about something that happened at school, it’d have the same power as celebrities or women with more privilege.
-We had a big debate in politics A Level about Brett Kavanaugh – the girls all felt in our guts it was wrong and he shouldn’t be allowed that power and the boys all didn’t think it should affect that.
-They didn’t think it mattered, what he’d done.
+We had a big debate in politics class about Brett Kavanaugh—the girls all felt in our guts it was wrong and he shouldn’t be allowed that power and the boys all didn’t think it should affect that.
+They didn’t think what he’d done mattered.

-Unless you were politically involved, on the whole, my generation didn’t engage with this.
+Unless you were politically involved my generation didn’t engage with this.
 My friends who didn’t do politics didn’t think the #MeToo movement was relevant to them.
 The only reason I knew about it was through feminist Twitter, really.

 Ben, 20, Cardiff

-There was nothing around school about #MeToo: no people coming forward, no talks about it happening.
+There was nothing around school about #MeToo.
+No one coming forward; no talks about it happening.
 I only knew about it because of being online.
 We were quite a small and tight year group so if anyone was bad or something happened everyone would know about it and we were good at working out what had happened and policing that and making sure people were alright.
 In high school, guys said really bad stuff they should never have, when I look back on it.
 But we all spoke openly to each other already.
 All us guys had common sense and wouldn’t do anything that cruel or stupid.

 Jess, 19, Manchester

-I’m massively into politics and women’s rights so it’s always been on my radar.
+I’m very into politics and women’s rights so it’s always been on my radar.
 My parents pay attention to politics and encourage healthy discussion about things but a lot of people’s parents aren’t like that.
-There are so many people my age who are massively sexist – you might be surprised to hear that.
-It’s scary: some of my generation think #MeToo is a load of shit.
-I remember this one lad I went to school with went on this massive Twitter rant about the whole thing and was like ‘I’m infuriated that we instantly just believe women – what happened to innocent until proven guilty, anyone can just say what they want’.
+There are so many people my age who are sexist—you might be surprised to hear that.
+It’s scary; some of my generation think #MeToo is a load of shit.
+I remember this one guy I went to school with went on this huge Twitter rant about the whole thing and was like ‘I’m infuriated that we instantly just believe women—what happened to innocent until proven guilty?
+Anyone can just say what they want.’
 That annoys me the most because unfortunately that’s a common way a lot of young people still feel.